-The next meeting of the Advisory Council on Alzheimer’s Research, Care, and Services will be held at the U.S. Department of Health and Human Services (HHS) on Monday, April 29, 2013 from 9:00am to 5:00pm EDT.
-The meeting will also be webcast live on http://www.hhs.gov/live.
+The Advisory Council on Alzheimer’s Research, Care, and Services will hold a meeting at the U.S. Department of Health and Human Services (HHS) on October 26, 2015 from 9am-5pm EDT.
+The meeting will be webcast live on http://www.hhs.gov/live.

-Additional information is available here:
+More information is available here.

 State plans feature similar goals and recommendations.
 Providing a broad overview, the Issues section features common strategies for success collected from numerous states.

 Click here to learn more about Pennsylvania’s First Annual Alzheimer’s Disease and Related Disorders Forum.

 Two new topics added to the Issues section – Public Awareness and Dementia Friendly Communities.

 State Plan Overviews added for all 50 states and DC, detailing legislative/executive action to develop the plan and membership of the planning oversight body.